 - Write down questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Preparing a list of questions in advance can help you make the most of your time with your doctor.
 List your questions from most important to least important in case time runs out.
-For a soft tissue sarcoma, some basic questions to ask your doctor include:
+For cancer, some basic questions to ask your doctor include:

 - Do I have cancer?